 The negatives concerning this pistol were annoying, but few in number.
 I still don’t like the sights very much, and the handle geometry is still a bit of a problem for me.
 The worst feature of the pistol is the finger grooves carried over from the Gen3’s.
 My fingers always ended up on the high points of the grooves instead of between them.
 It wasn’t exactly torture, but it wasn’t comfy and cushy either.

 Anyone considering the purchase of a compact 9mm without test-driving the G19 Gen4 is either foolish or lives in Massachusetts.
-It’s about as far from “Perfection” as Austria is from Peoria, but the Glock 19 Gen4 is still a very good pistol in a moderately sized package, and for not a lot of cash.
+It’s about as far from “Perfection” as Austria is from Peoria, but the Glock 19 Gen4 is still a very good pistol at what is, for many, the perfect size – and for not a lot of cash.
 This dog will hunt.
 Still.

 Model: Glock 19 Gen4